Frequently Asked Questions – Layoffs and Unemployment Compensation in ME

 Q. How are the unemployment benefit amounts calculated?

 A Weekly Benefit Amount “WBA” is generally calculated by dividing the average of an employee’s wages in the two highest quarters of his or her base period (first four of the last five completed calendar quarters prior to the date that claim being filed) divided by 22.
-However, as of June 1, 2019, the maximum WBA for individuals in Maine is $445.00 (plus $10 per dependent per week, capped at no more than one half of the WBA).
+However, as of June 1, 2019, the maximum WBA for individuals in ME is $445.00 (plus $10 per dependent per week, capped at no more than one half of the WBA).

 Q. What is the “Workshare” Program?